Very common | Common | Less common | Rare |

 - to provide a better means of communication about New Zealand soils and their utilisation;

-- to provide an efficient vehicle for soil type identification and correlation, and soil map legend establishment in soil surveys;
+- to provide an efficient vehicle for soil identification, recognition of soil families and series (4th and 5th level of the soil classification), correlation of previously defined soil series, and soil map legend establishment in soil surveys;

 - to enable an efficient stratification of soil database information;